neha23jk/moodsy-project/README.md

 ## 🧑‍💻 Author

 Made with care by **Neha Chaudhary** – ECE student at IIIT KOTA working on Web Development and DSA.

+---

+## 📄 License

+This project is licensed under the **Apache License 2.0**.
+You are free to use, modify, and distribute this code with proper attribution.
+See the full license details in the [LICENSE](LICENSE) file.

+---